The-going/evlproject/content/core/oob-drivers/_index.md

 such context should still be audited though, in order to make sure that no in-band service (e.g. common non-raw spinlocks) is called under the hood by these handlers.
-Only the controllers which are known to work in out-of-band mode are listed in the table.
+Only the controllers which are known to work in out-of-band mode _at the time of this writing_ are listed in the table.

 ---